 The US EPA set the ozone NAAQS at 70 parts per billion (ppb) in 2015.
-The designations for the standard were finalized on August 3, 2018.
-The southern portion of Sutter County was included in the Sacramento Federal Nonattainment Area (SFNA) and classified as a "moderate" nonattainment area with an attainment date no later than August 3, 2024.
-The SFNA air districts submitted a request to bump up to a "serious" classification with an attainment date no later than August 3, 2026.
+The designations for the standard were finalized on November 2017.
+The southern portion of Sutter County was included in the Sacramento Federal Nonattainment Area (SFNA) and classified as a "moderate" nonattainment area with an attainment date no later than August 2024.
+The SFNA air districts submitted a request to bump up to a "serious" classification with an attainment date no later than August 2027.

-The SFNA air districts were required to submit a Reasonably Available Control Technology analysis and emissions inventory to US EPA within two years of designations (August 3, 2020), an New Source Review rule (or a certification that the current NSR rule meets the requirements of the CAA) within two years of designations (August 3, 2021) and the remaining Clean Air Act requirements by August 3, 2022.
+The SFNA air districts were required to submit a Reasonably Available Control Technology analysis and emissions inventory to US EPA within two years of designations (August 2020), a New Source Review rule (or a certification that the current NSR rule meets the requirements of the CAA) within three years of designations (August 2021) and the remaining Clean Air Act requirements by August 3, 2022.